blipjoy/template/README.md

 ## About

 I hate starting from scratch when building a brand new game!
-I hate it so much that is causes me to procrastinate when starting a new project.
+I hate it so much that it causes me to procrastinate when starting a new project.
 This template is an attempt to lower the entry barrier for writing that first line of code!

 The template ships with a new default loading screen and intro screen featuring